barumau/pandunia/eng/G03_lexe_tipe.md

 Everybody knows at least two essential units of grammar: words and sentences.
-In written texts, words are separated by spaces and sentences begin with a capital letter and end with a full stop.
+In written texts, words are separated by spaces and sentences end with a full stop.
 However, there are also other grammatical units besides words and sentences.

 Grammar involves a hierarchy of grammatical units,